tpm2-software/tpm2-tools/man/tpm2_evictcontrol.1.md

     *  `p` for `TPM_RH_PLATFORM`

   * `-H`, `--handle`=_HANDLE_:
-    The handle of a loaded object.
+    The handle of a loaded transient or a persistent object.

+    If the handle is for a transient object, then a handle that will be assigned to the persisted object must also be specified with the `-S` option.

+    If the handle is for a persistent object, then the same handle has to be specified with the `-S` option for the persistent object to be evicted.

   * `-c`, `--context`=_OBJECT\_CONTEXT\_FILE_:
     Filename for object context.